 Fennel has been found to help release endorphins into the bloodstream.
 These ‘feel good’ chemicals create a mood of euphoria and it is thought they may help relieve depression associated with certain illness as well as dampen anxiety.

-A study published in ‘Oncogene’ (one of the worlds leading cancer journals) in June 2008 found that anethole, a major component responsible for fennel’s aroma and distinctive flavor, has been shown to block both inflammation and carcinogenesis.
+A study published in ‘Oncogene’ (one of the worlds leading cancer journals) in June 2008 found that anethole, a major component responsible for fennel’s aroma and distinctive flavour, has been shown to block both inflammation and carcinogenesis.

 Vitamins, Minerals and Extras